aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 ```

-When using a custom AMI, Amazon EKS doesn't merge any user data.
-Rather, you are responsible for supplying the required bootstrap commands for nodes to join the cluster.
+Note that when using a custom AMI, Amazon EKS doesn't merge any user data.
+Which means you do not need the multi-part encoding. and are responsible for supplying the required bootstrap commands for nodes to join the cluster.
 In the following example, `/ect/eks/bootstrap.sh` from the AMI will be used to bootstrap the node.

 ```ts